tjunghans/lectures/README.md

 - [Client Testing and Project Automation](https://github.com/tjunghans/lectures/blob/master/fe-testing/main.md)
 - [Deployment, Scaling & Performance](https://github.com/tjunghans/lectures/tree/master/fe-performance/main.md)

 The lecture notes and examples are in english since english is the language of the software and frontend developer.
-The lecture notes are written in markdown on Github so that they can be versioned and improved online, even by a participant or the community using [pull requests](https://help.github.com/articles/using-pull-requests).
+The lecture notes are written in markdown on Github so that they can be versioned and improved online by myself as well as participants and the community using [pull requests](https://help.github.com/articles/using-pull-requests).

 If you have any questions feel free to contact me at thomas.junghans@gmail.com.